 I have been active all my life.
 Throughout my 20's and early 30's, I was an avid triathlete, cyclist, runner and skier.
 Then, when Multiple Sclerosis struck me at age 36, it left me barely able to pedal my beautiful racing bike for several years.
 As I struggled, I began to wonder if my lifelong dream of competing in Ironman Hawaii would forever remain just a dream.

 Unwilling to accept this as my fate, I spent several years in a single-minded effort to improve my health.
-As a result, I have had the good fortune to come back stronger and healthier, despite MS. Now, I am training to compete in the Coeur d'Alene, Idaho Ironman triathlon with the goal of qualifying to fulfill my dream and compete in the Ironman World Championships at Kailua-Kona, Hawaii in October, 2014!
+As a result, I have had the good fortune to come back stronger and healthier, despite MS. In June, I attempted my first Ironman triathlon in Coeur d'Alene, Idaho with the goal of qualifying to fulfill my dream and compete in the Ironman World Championships at Kailua-Kona, Hawaii in October, 2014.
+Unfortunately, the challenges of IMCDA proved too much for me.
+I was too slow and missed the course cutoff time at 90 miles on the bike.
+Undeterred, I signed up for Ironman Maryland on September 20, and this one, I completed!!
+As I crossed the finish line, I heard those wonderful words "YOU ARE AN IRONMAN!"
+Even though I did not qualify for Kona, I am thrilled with this whole adventure.
+You can read more about IMMD at http://myjourneybeyondms.blogspot.com/2014/09/ironman-maryland.html

-My personal goal is to raise at least $13,000 for the National MS Society by June 29, 2014, the date of Ironman Coeur d'Alene.
+By the time of Ironman Maryland, I had raised $14,210 for the National MS Society.
+I would love to increase that to $15,000!
 By generously supporting my Ironman endeavors, you can join with me and our Iron for MS team in the movement to end multiple sclerosis now!

 Let's Move Forward Together.